Ishaansh7/Credit-Card-Fraud-Detection/README.md

 ## Usage
 Clone the repository:

-bash
 Copy code

 git clone https://github.com/Ishaansh7/credit-card-fraud-detection.git

 Install the required dependencies:

-Copy code
+Copy code:

 pip install -r requirements.txt

-Run the Jupyter notebook credit_card_fraud_detection.ipynb to train and evaluate the machine learning models.
+Run the Jupyter notebook main.ipynb to train and evaluate the machine learning models.

 ## Acknowledgements
 The dataset used in this project is sourced from Kaggle: Credit Card Fraud Detection